 The William C. Friday Award for Distinguished Service in Retirement recognizes exemplary accomplishments and contributions made during retirement.
 Nominees for this award may be anyone in the community; association with NC State University is not a requirement.
-Special consideration will be given to those whose activities are substantially different from those of their professional careers.
-The award may be made posthumously and more than one may be made in a given year.
+Service can be at the local, state, national, or global level.
+Preference will be given to those whose activities are substantially different from their professional careers.
+The award may be made posthumously and up to two may be awarded in a given year.

-US Mail: Association of Retired Faculty; NCSU Box 7923, Raleigh NC, 27695-7923
+Email (preferred) to: email@example.com or via USPS to The Association of Retired Faculty; NCSU Box 7923, Raleigh NC, 27695-7923

 For questions, contact firstname.lastname@example.org